HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/imageresizetx.md

 # Image resize in dotNet: from JPG to Webp on Windows OS
-*14-1-2024*
+*16-1-2024*

 ## Introduction

-Automating the picture resize process.
+For the new Xerbutri website, the guys want to know more about the Webp format.
+Should we support it on the new website?
+What about the quality, how will our pictures look?

+This test is a follow-up for the [Image Resize Test](./imageresize.md), and answers these follow-up questions:
+- Which packages support JPEG (.jpg), WEBP (.webp) and Portable Network Graphics (.png)?
+- Which packages will perform best in real-life scenario's with approx 40 pictures of 6Mb size?

-I used about the same packages from the image resize test, but this time used a more realistic scenario for Team Xerbutri.
+I used about the same packages from the image resize test.

 ## Boundary conditions

-In this test I used the 12 pictures.
+Using 40 pictures would slow down the test and make it unusable.
+Instead it focuses on a more real-life scenario for Team Xerbutri.
+This test uses 12 pictures which are more like the pictures I will expect the Xerbutri guys to upload to the application.

 This test:
 - uses 12 pictures of approx 4500kB size each, ~6000 x ~4000 px